malmarri/baSSdrop/README.md

 3. **`<bases_from_end>`**: Number of bases from the 3' end of the **BAM sequence string** to recalibrate.

 ## Input SNP File Format
 The file should be tab- or space-separated and contain at least 4 columns: `[Chr] [Pos] [Ref] [Alt]`.
-All known SNPs (e.g. 1240K) can be included; the program will only focus on the appropriate transitions to downgrade base quality.
+All known SNPs (e.g. 1240K, 1KG, HGDP etc ) can be included; the program will only focus on the appropriate transitions to downgrade base quality.
 ```text
 chr1    101    C    T
 chr1    108    G    A